ebursztein/sitefab/plugins/site/rendering/autocomplete/README.md

 FIXME glup example.

 ## Changelog
+- 12/28/19
+ - Moved to the new nlp stack and simplified the code
 - 05/29/17
  - Fixed speed issue
  - Added better scoring to ensure autocompletion include all the needed term